The 3 Best Retro Check-in Formats for Every Situation

 In Echometer we have collected all of these check-ins as whiteboard templates.
 You can also freely adapt the templates so that you have a large number of variants up your sleeve.

-If you don't know Echometer yet: Echometer is a software tool that is developed for Agile Coaches, Scrum Masters & Servant Leaders.
-With predefined templates, it helps to gain self-confidence and quickly raise the team to a new level.
-In our overview “7 free Retro Boards to open a retro now" you can find more in-depth information.
+If you don’t know Echometer yet: Echometer is a software tool that is particularly aimed at less experienced Agile Coaches, Scrum Masters & Servant Leaders.
+It helps to gain self-confidence through predefined templates and quickly take the team to a new level.
+In our overview “ 7 free Retro Boards to open a retro now ” you will find more in-depth information.

 Cover photo by Kindel Media on Pexels